 In 2014, Diaz-Harrison established the first AZACS campus for kindergarten through fifth grade.
 In its first year, the school served 90 students.
 Today, AZACS has expanded to almost 900 students across four campuses in greater Phoenix, including a high school and a fully accredited online component.
 And, in fall 2023, it opened a campus for grades six through twelve in Tucson.

-Sign up for the Reasons to be Cheerful newsletter.With an average student-to-faculty ratio of three to one, AZACS is set up to help students master the foundations in reading, math and science and help them develop behavior and social skills that will benefit them long after they leave the classroom.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.With an average student-to-faculty ratio of three to one, AZACS is set up to help students master the foundations in reading, math and science and help them develop behavior and social skills that will benefit them long after they leave the classroom.
 Learning modules based on Woz ED, an individualized STEM curriculum designed by Apple co-founder Steve Wozniak, teach both academic and social skills.
 Students can also participate in sports, fine arts, dance, gardening — they can even take care of the school’s two desert tortoises.

 Nisha Sharma has been teaching middle school math at AZACS for three years.
 “AZACS takes a much more rounded approach to the education of our students,” she says.
 “I’ve worked in schools where they were very much targeting just ELA (English language arts) and math.
 We use a lot of hands-on tools, and we have smaller class sizes, which allows more one-on-one contact with our students and allows us to better prepare them for all those different fields.”